 Gabriel Aizenman B.S. (upper left) studied computer science at University of California Santa Cruz and helps in website setup.

+We are the most secluded lodge located furthest than any other lodge on the Yanayacu river.
 We are located 150km up the amazon river from Iquitos in a primary rainforst.
 After a year of searching the Peruvian Amazon for the best location, we chose to build the lodge in the area of the village of San Juan de Yanayacu because of the enormous biodiversity in the area and the care the locals already have for the environment.
 San Juan belongs to Tamshiyacu-Tahauyo communal reserve which has an incredibly high level of biodiversity.
 More than 10 species of monkeys and over 600 species of birds, as well as two species of dolphins, capybaras, sloths and many other animals call the area home.
 This stands in contrast to most other lodges around Iquitos that are found in secondary forest where wildlife is scarce.

 All the rooms were built with river-view, and the whole wall towards the river has been covered with a mesh to provide best ventilation and view while keeping the mosquitoes out.
 Every room has its own bathroom, balcony, hammock, decorated cover with an animal picture, and animal pictures and views of the area on the walls.
 The common areas include a lounge and octagonal dinning room with a high ceiling and an original Canoe bar and they all have free WiFi.
 Check out our presentar.